 Mr. Hayashi, a Certified Public Accountant (inactive), graduated from the University of Hawaii at Manoa with a Bachelor of Business Administration Degree in Accounting.

 Ryan Donn PRINCIPAL & CHIEF INVESTMENT OFFICER

-Mr. Donn has 17 years of experience in hospitality real estate, including experience on transactions exceeding US$2 billion in value.
+Mr. Donn has more than 17 years of experience in hospitality real estate, including experience on transactions exceeding US$3 billion in value.
 As Principal and Chief Investment Officer of Trinity Investments, he is responsible for leading the transactional activity of the firm including due diligence, acquisitions, dispositions, and financings.
 Through his transactional experience, Mr. Donn’s expertise extends to purchase and sale agreements, brand and management agreements, loan agreements, and partnership agreements and investment structuring.
 Along with Trinity’s other principals, he is responsible for building and executing upon the business plans for the firm’s investments.

 Prior to his joining Trinity, Mr. Donn held real estate investment and advisory positions with Hotel Capital Advisers, Inc. (hotel investment advisors to Prince Alwaleed), Lehman Brothers, and PricewaterhouseCoopers LLP.
 Mr. Donn is a former instructor of New York University’s graduate hospitality program.